pauhmolins/iot-connectivity-project/README.md

 *Authors (Activity 2): Marta Espejo, Jordi Nadeu, Pau de las Heras and Eric Roy*

-This repository contains the code and reports for the first activitiy of the "IoT Connectivity" course.
+This repository contains the code and reports for both activities of the "IoT Connectivity" course.

 Section [Overview](#overview) describes the project and its components.
 Section [Project Setup](#project-setup) describes how to set up the project by yourself.